omareldahshoury/ROS2-Provenance-Recording/README.md

-### Future possibility
+### Future Work
-Currently we can get a single time snapshot of the system i.e. the data for the current time and convert it into a provenance model.
-We also have the functionality to store the data with a start-stop button.
-We can extend this to a real-time system which take the data and converts it into a prov model till the stop button is pushed.
+- Currently we can get a single time snapshot of the system (i.e. the data for the current instant of time) and convert it into a provenance model.
+We also have the functionality to store the data for a given ROS 2 System.
+We can extend this to a real-time system which takes the data and converts it into a prov model in real-time till the stop button is pressed.
+- Modelling other elements of a ROS System such as Services, Actions etc.
+- Support for working with Graph Databases (i.e. Neo4j)